dmcpatrimonio/neoarabe/ijia-abstract.md

-physical, cultural, and political evidence of Islamic presence in the westernmost fringes of the Iberian peninsula, long discounted as inconsequential with respect either to later Portuguese history or to the wider context of al-Andalus [@martins:1953teoriaXXVIII], have been cast increasing light.
-Such major achievements as the research carried out by the Archaeological authority of the city of Mértola [@costa:@2015arquitetura], the recovery of Sephardic sites of memory throughout southern Portugal [@barros:2019judeus; @prata:2017heranca], and the study of the Arab housing compounds on the sites of later medieval castles [@inacio:2009ensaio], sparked a golden age of medieval Islamic archaeology in Portugal [@macias:1998portugal].
+physical, cultural, and political evidence of Islamic presence in the westernmost fringes of the Iberian peninsula, long discounted as inconsequential with respect either to later Portuguese history or to the wider context of al-Andalus [@romero:1906patria], have been cast increasing light.
+Such major achievements as the research carried out by urban archaeologists [@costa:@2015arquitetura], the recovery of Sephardic sites of memory [@barros:2019judeus; @prata:2017heranca], and the study of the Arab housing compounds on the sites of later medieval castles [@inacio:2009ensaio], sparked a golden age of medieval Islamic archaeology in Portugal [@macias:1998portugal].
 In addition to this expanding archaeological picture, philological historiography has filled in, with increasing detail, the subtleties of urban life and governance in al-Andalus [@mazzoli-guintard:2000ciudades].

 Although these new discoveries and interpretations have led to a thorough reassessment of the history of medieval Portugal, they have